-If winning is everything to you, here’s how to dominate hangman like I do.
+If winning is everything to you, here are hangman ideas and strategies to dominate the game like I do.
 That’ll show those kids.

 Ya know, they say video games are violent.
 But long before there were video games, people were playing a game where they happily snapped a man’s neck just because the letter “b” wasn’t in a word.